nicholflowers/2nd-Price-Auction/README.md

 - **Exploiting known users.** Once the agent has won a user at least once, it bids that user's observed click rate, the number of clicks divided by the number of times it has won that user.
 Because a click is worth exactly one dollar, the observed click rate is a direct estimate of the user's expected value, so the agent bids roughly what the opportunity is worth.
 - **Why this suits a second-price auction.** In a second-price auction, bidding close to true value is a sound strategy, since the winner pays the runner-up's bid rather than its own.
 Bidding the estimated value keeps the agent competitive without systematically overpaying.

-The agent tracks per-user clicks, bids, and wins, updating them after every round as results come back.
-The surrounding simulation, the users with their hidden click probabilities and the auction that runs each round, determines the winner, and charges the second price, was built to a specified object-oriented structure.
+The agent tracks per-user clicks, bids, and wins, updating them after every round as results come back (`bidder_Flowers_final.py`).
+The surrounding simulation (`auction_Flowers_final.py`) is organized into clear, single-responsibility classes: the users, each carrying a hidden click probability, and the auction, which runs each round, determines the winner, and charges the second price.

 ## 🏆 Results

-The agent was recognized by the instructor as one of the top algorithms in the class, earning full marks in the head-to-head competition against other students' submissions.
+In a competition against every other submission, the agent placed among the top algorithms, earning the full bonus reserved for the highest scorers.

 ## 🧠 Skills Demonstrated